alphagov/govuk-frontend/docs/publishing.md

 6. Create a release in Github interface, ddd release notes to and attach the ZIP.

+7. Add Trello cards to "This Sprint" column for
+  - updating GOV.UK Design System to use the latest release
+  - updating the Prototype Kit to use the latest release

 #### Adding a new component

 1. In Frontend, for any new components inside `/packages`, add a `package.json`